 - Post Function: Enter a JavaScript expression to be run after the extraction.
-For example replace("-","") would replace a single dash character inside the extracted string. - Use JavaScript Editor: Click to display the Script Editor dialog. - Trim: Select to trim empty characters at the beginning or the end of the field. - Type: The data type of the selected data.
-Please refer to ...(link to come) for more information. - JavaScript: The result of the JavaScript Expression written below the drop-down will be the value of the extracted field.
+For example replace("-","") would replace a single dash character inside the extracted string. - Use JavaScript Editor: Click to display the Script Editor dialog. - Trim: Select to trim empty characters at the beginning or the end of the field. - Type: The data type of the selected data; see "Data types" on page 129.
+Make sure that the data format that the DataMapper expects matches the actual format of the data in the data source; see "Data Format" below. - JavaScript : The result of the JavaScript Expression written below the drop-down will be the value of the extracted field.
 If the expression contains multiple lines, the last value attribution (variable = "value";) will be the value.
-See DataMapper API. - Expression: - Use JavaScript Editor: Click to display the Script Editor dialog.

-- Use selected text: Inserts the text in the current data selection in the JavaScript Expression.
+See DataMapper API. - Expression: - Use JavaScript Editor: Click to display the Script Editor dialog. - Use selected text: Inserts the text in the current data selection in the JavaScript Expression.
 If multiple lines or elements are selected, only the first one is used. - Use selection: Click to use the value of the current data selection for the extraction.